rjiosum/Laravel-Vue-SPA-Boiler-Plate/README.md

   ```

 - Run `php artisan db:seed`, this will create two users and few related articles for each user.
-  You can use email: jhon@gmail.com, pwd: password to login and play with user section of the app.
+  You can use `email: jhon@gmail.com`, `pwd: password` to login and play with user section of the app.

 - To run the tests use `phpunit`:
   ```bash